Dr. José-Angel Avila-Rodriguez

 Dr. Todd Walter

-Todd Walter is a Senior Research Engineer in the Department of Aeronautics and Astronautics at Stanford University.
+Todd Walter is a Research Professor in the Department of Aeronautics and Astronautics at Stanford University.
 He received a B.S. in physics from Rensselaer Polytechnic Institute and an M.S. and Ph.D. in Applied Physics from Stanford University.
 His research focuses on implementing high-integrity air navigation systems.
 He was one of the principal architects of the Federal Aviation Administration’s (FAA) Wide Area Augmentation System (WAAS) safety processing algorithms, including development of the original ionospheric estimation and confidence bounding algorithm.
 He also advises the FAA on alternate means to exploit satellite navigation signals to provide services more efficiently.
 He has received the Institute of Navigation’s (ION) Thurlow and Kepler awards.
 He is also a fellow of the ION and has served as its president

 - GNSS Effects for Aviation